viam-modules/viam-mlmodelservice-triton/README.md

 ## Prerequisites

-- An NVidia Jetson Orin board.
+- An NVidia Jetson Orin board with Jetpack 5 installed.

-## Build and Install
+## Install

 - Ensure that the NVidia Container Runtime is installed: `sudo apt-get install nvidia-container`.
 Note that `nvidia-container` is part of